Yael-Parra/Introduction-to-Supervised-Learning-Classification-Algorithms/README.md

 - 🧑‍🏫 Educators
 - 🧪 Beginner Data Scientists

-Content is provided in both **English** and **Spanish**, with theoretical explanation, example use cases, and simplified language for easier understanding.
+Content is provided in both **English** and **Spanish**, with theoretical explanation and simplified language for easier understanding.

 ---